 I'm currently using a Kemper toaster on the road for my guitar sounds.
-I use a Line 6 G90 wireless and go straight from there to the Kemper and out to foh via main XLR outs.
-I send the monitor out of the Kemper to the power amp in of a Mesa Lonestar (no relation) amp head and that feeds a 3rd Power 212 cabinet for a little stage volume and to act as a kind of sub to augment my in-ear monitors.
+I use a Line 6 X2 or G90 wireless and go straight from there to the Kemper and out to foh via main XLR outs.
+I send the monitor out of the Kemper to my signature ValveTrain Power Train 50 for a little stage volume and to act as a kind of sub to augment my in-ear monitors.
 I'm a little old school (if that's even possible to say since I'm using a Kemper) so I'm used to hearing sound bounce around onstage and it feels eerily quiet when it's not there.
-After taking years of auditory abuse, I try to be aware of excessive volume and high frequencies so I point the onstage cab away from the stage so that I'm hearing the back of the cab and it's baffled on the front so as not to maim my guitar tech.
+After taking years of auditory abuse, I try to be aware of excessive volume and high frequencies so I baffle the onstage cab so as not to maim my bandmates or myself.
 This keeps my guitar from killing the other guys onstage or hindering our foh engineer with excessive volume.
 Or at least that is the aim.

 For guitars, my mainstays over the years have been Tom Anderson guitars.
 What I call #1 is a Hollow T Contour that I've used on countless recordings and it is the main guitar I tweak with and use to profile.
 I don't use it as much onstage anymore, but it gets the most Kemper use.
 Onstage, my main guitar has been a Tom Anderson Cajun Red Cobra with 3 Seymour Duncan Antiquity P90's.
 It is truly a phenomenal guitar and I can use it on just about everything.
 I usually use this guitar to play the Soundcloud clips for the profile packs.
-After those two, I have a lot of guitars I tend to rotate in and out including: 1970 Gibson ES-335 burst, Gibson Les Paul Collector's Choice #15 Greg Martin, Tom Anderson Drop Top Classic w/ Duncan Pearly Gates humbucker in bridge, Fret King Corona "GW", 1964 Gibson Polaris White SG Special, Duesenberg Starplayer III, Gibson R5 Goldtop, '76 Fender Stratocaster, Fender Roadworn Tele, and a Fender '62 Reissue Fiesta Red Strat.
-I'm usually trading and swapping so that stable changes over time a little bit, but my main Andersons and my CC Les Paul and SG are staying for quite a while.
+I now have a Suhr Standard Carved Top with 3 P90's that, along with the red Anderson, are my main live guitars.
+After those two, I have a lot of guitars I tend to rotate in and out including: 2018 Gibson ES-335 Traditional Black, Gibson Les Paul Collector's Choice #15 Greg Martin, Collings I35LC Candy Apple Red, 2 Xotic Strats and 1 Xotic Tele, and a Duesenberg Starplayer III.
+I'm usually trading and swapping so that stable changes over time a little bit, but my main Andersons, my Xotics, my CC Les Paul, and Collings are staying for quite a while.

-My main amp sounds that I use onstage come from profiles I've done of my 3rd Power amps, primarily a modified British Dream amp.
-It began its life as a British Dream, but I talked Jamie into converting the AC channel to a Fender channel, thus making it a sort of prototype for his Dream Weaver amp.
-After numerous tweaking trips to Jamie's garage I finally got it sounding just like I want an amp to sound.
-80-90% of the sounds I use onstage come from profiles of that amp, both the Fender side (clean or with Timmy or Klon pedals) and the Plexi side.
-For bigger lead sounds I mainly use my 72 Marshall 50w head that Jamie rebuilt after the Nashville flood of 2010.
+My main amp sounds that I use onstage come from profiles I've done of my own personal amps, primarily a modified 3P British Dream amp, Morgan RCA35, '67Pro Reverb, TopHat King Royale, and a '72 Marshall 50w.
+For bigger lead sounds I mainly use my 72 Marshall 50w head that Dylana rebuilt after the Nashville flood of 2010.
 The transformers were ruined and many of the components and pots had to be replaced, so it's basically a brand new 72 Marshall and it sounds great.
-I try out a lot of different profiles, but even after all of the amps that I've profiled I gravitate back to those amps because they just have “my" sound.
+I try out a lot of different profiles, but even after all of the amps that I've profiled I gravitate back to those amps because they just have “my sound.”

 A lot of people wonder why I use the cabinet/speaker that I use for profiling.
 Over the years I've used any number of speaker cabs both live and in the studio, but when 3rd Power came out with their Switchback 212 cabinet, I was blown away.
 It's a deep cab, so it has healthy bass response.
 There are removable triangular ports in the back for open or closed back tones and each speaker has it's own resonant chamber with a diagonal wall to keep standing waves and resonant cab frequencies to a minimum.
 What you end up with is a very even sounding cabinet with great frequency response and it doesn't impart as much cabinet sound to the amps you're using with it.
 All cabinets color the sound, but some cabinets color the amps so much that every amp sounds just like the cabinet.
 I can really hear the differences in the amps with this cabinet/speaker combination, especially with the back ports open.